Routing, scheduling, and proof for mobile teams

 Find places, route between them, fit them into a time budget, and surface what's on the way.
 The geospatial layer behind agentic trip planners.

-Read →Customer-input cleanup
+Read →Address validation & cleanup

 Fix typos, expand abbreviations, validate before geocoding.
 The reliable pre-step for agents handling user-typed addresses.